International Day of girls

 Today is the International Day of Girls.
 A day to raise awareness for the unequal treatment a lot of girls still face based on their gender.
 We at CHOICE for Youth and Sexuality believe girls are vital in the realization of a world where everyone can enjoy sexual and reproductive health and rights.
-Ultimately, we want a world where women and girls are equal to boys and men.
+Ultimately, we want a world where women and girls are equal to everyone.
 But before we get there, there’s still some things that need to change.

 Child marriage and pregnancies